wadelau/wadelau.github.io/hanjst/hanjst-syntax.md

 ### Variables

 Template variables start with the **$dollar** sign.
-They can contain numbers, letters and underscores, much like a [PHP variable](http://php.net/language.variables).
+They can contain numbers, letters and underscores, just like a variable in [JavaScript](https://www.javascript.com).
 You can reference arrays by index numerically or non-numerically.
 Also reference object properties and methods.

 ### Functions